 Per the Environmental Protection Agency (EPA), the mines around Libby “may have produced 80 percent of the world’s supply of vermiculite.”
 Normally, vermiculite is a harmless clay-like material.
 Sold by W.R.
 Grace under the brand-name Zonolite, this material was widely used in such products as attic insulation.

 However, the Libby vermiculite deposits often contained asbestos fibers, thus spreading the carcinogenic minerals to other parts of the country.
-The EPA estimates that in 1985, 940,000 homes contained or had contained Zonolite vermiculite insulation.
+The EPA estimates that in 1985, around 940,000 homes contained or had contained Zonolite vermiculite insulation.

 Another Libby-area business affected by asbestos exposure was the Stimson Lumber Mill.
 The mill, which was destroyed in a 2010 fire, was closed in 2003 due to asbestos-related problems.